Dubai Chamber of Digital Economy announces events and activities planned for GITEX Global 2022

 PHOTO

-With the Chamber’s support, record participation is expected at North Star Dubai 2022, with exhibition capacity increasing by 30% to accommodate more than 1,000 exhibitors from 60 countries, along with over 600 investors, in a thriving entrepreneurial ecosystem.
+With the Chamber’s support, record participation is expected at North Star Dubai 2022, with exhibition capacity increasing by 30 percent to accommodate more than 1,000 exhibitors from 60 countries, along with over 600 investors, in a thriving entrepreneurial ecosystem.

 Visitors to the Chamber’s North Star Dubai stand will get the chance to learn all about Dubai’s digital and entrepreneurial ecosystem, as well as the Chamber’s various programmes, initiatives and services that it offers digital startups.